INTO-CPS-Association/Documentation/docs/tools.rst

 Verifying compliance of FMUs
 ============================

-To maximize compatiblity between an FMU and existing simulation tools it is import to ensure strict compliance to the FMI standard.
+To maximize compatibility between an FMU and existing simulation tools it is import to ensure strict compliance to the FMI standard.
 Unfortunately, the current situation is less that ideal, since a large portion of FMUs encountered do not implement the standard correctly.

 `FMIChecker`_